-Test fit the engine mount as shown, before gluing.
-Glue the engine mount in place by running a generous glue best enound the inside rear of the body tube.
+Test-fit the engine mount as shown, before gluing.
+Glue the engine mount in place by running a generous glue bead around the inside rear of the body tube.
 Push the mount into place quickly before glue sets.
-Position mount so only about 'A' shows, with the engine lock down.
+Position mount so only about 1⁄4" shows, with the engine lock up.

-This is a very important step: Run a fine bead of glue along a fin joint, and smooth into neat, even fillets with your finger.
+This is a very important step: Run a fine bead of glue along a fin joint, and smooth into neat even fillets with your finger.
 Repeat for every fin joint.

-Form the pod tail cones by joining the halves with plastic glue.
+16 Form the pod tail cones by joining the halves with plastic glue.
 Align the halves so their pins and holes match.
-NOTE: Use a knife to cut the clear plastic parts from their runners, instead of broaking them off.
+NOTE: Use a knife to cut the clear plastic parts from their runners, instead of breaking them off.

-Assemble each missile and pout, one of a time, by putting a tiny amount of pleatic glue into the tube and socketing the plastic part in place.
+Assemble each missile and pod, one at a time, by putting a tiny amount of plastic glue into the tube and socketing the plastic part in place.

-Give the pad supports onto the pad tubes.
-Align as shown and allow to dry.
+18 Glue the pod supports onto the pod tubes.
+Align as shown and allow